phayes/sidefuzz/README.md

 # SideFuzz: Fuzzing for timing side-channel vulnerabilities

-**SideFuzz is still very much a work in progress.
-There could be bugs that may result in inaccurate results**

 SideFuzz is an adaptive fuzzer that uses a genetic-algorithim optimizer in combination with t-statistics to find side-channel (timing) vulnerabilities in cryptography.

 Fuzzing Targets can be found here: https://github.com/phayes/sidefuzz-targets

+**SideFuzz is a work in progress.
+There could be bugs that may result in inaccurate results.**

 ### How it works